kalymos/PsNee/README.md

 The text string from the disc is compared with the text string that is embedded in the Playstation hardware.
 When these text strings are the same, the disc is interpreted to be authentic and from the correct region.
 Bingo!

-HOW THE MODCHIP TRICKS THE PLAYSTATION:
-The modchip isn't all that of a complicated device: clever reverse engineers found the point on the Playstation motherboard that carried the text string from the disc and found a way to temporarily block this signal (by grounding an input of an op-amp buffer) to be able to inject the signal from the modchip The modchip injects after about 1500ms the text strings SCEE SCEA SCEI on the motherboard point and stops with this after about 25 seconds.
-Because all the possible valid region options are outputted on the motherboard the Playstation gets a bit confused and simply accepts the inserted disc as authentic; after all, one of the codes was the same as that of the Playstation hardware...
-Early modchips applied the text strings as long as power was applied to them, whereby later Playstation software could detect whether a modchip was installed.
-This is circumvented in this application by idling the modchip after about 25 seconds.
-The text strings are only tranmitted again when the CD lid is opened and closed again, to enable playing multi-disc games.
-This is also called a stealth modchip in marketing-speak.